 ϕTf= ϕψftfbfffe (14)

-Where the strength reduction factor, ϕ, shall be taken from the retrofit referenced standard used in the retrofit project, for example, ASCE/SEI 41, or ACI 318 for tension-controlled concrete elements in the context of retrofit designs using new building code provisions.
+Where the strength reduction factor, ϕ, shall be taken from the retrofit referenced standard used in the retrofit project, for example, ASCE/SEI 41, or ACI 318, for tension-controlled concrete elements in the context of retrofit designs using new building code provisions.

 To prevent an intermediate crack-induced debonding failure mode away from the section where externally bonded FRP terminates, the effective design strain in FRP reinforcement shall be restricted in accordance with Equation (5a), with the value of k2 taken as 1.0, for strengthening of conventionally reinforced diaphragm members with fully developed or fully anchored FRP reinforcement in accordance with Section 5.3 of this criteria, where existing collector steel reinforcement is fully developed along the entire seismic load path in accordance with ACI 318 using ld as the minimum development length.

 εfe shall not exceed the expected yield strain of the existing reinforcement where FRP reinforcement is neither fully developed nor fully anchored in accordance with Section 5.3 of this criteria; or where FRP strengthening coincides with post-tensioning reinforcement, along the seismic load path.
-In cases where the provided existing steel reinforcement development is less than the required development length, linear reduction in design strain shall be taken based on the ratio of provided-to-required development.
-The design strain in the FRP shall be a maximum of 0.0015 where FRP is used to splice discontinuous existing reinforcement.
+In cases where the provided existing steel reinforcement development is less than the required development length, a linear reduction in design strain shall be taken based on the ratio of provided-to-required development.
+The design strain in the FRP shall be a maximum of 0.0015, where FRP is used to splice discontinuous existing reinforcement.

-5.3.3 Collector forces shall be fully developed into the vertical elements of the lateral force-resisting system considering strain compatibility and transfer of all tensile forces from the FRP reinforcement.
+5.3.3 Collector forces shall be fully developed into the vertical elements of the lateral force-resisting system, considering strain compatibility and transfer of all tensile forces from the FRP reinforcement.

 5.3.4 FRP reinforcement is effective in strengthening tension design actions only and shall not be relied upon for compression strength.
 Collector elements shall be evaluated for compression in accordance with ACI 318 or the applicable reference standard.
-It shall be permitted to assume an effective concrete element width equal to the FRP strip width plus the depth of the diaphragm thickness on each side of the collector element where occurs.
+It shall be permitted to assume an effective concrete element width equal to the FRP strip width plus the depth of the diaphragm thickness on each side of the collector element where it occurs.

 Anchorage of FRP Laminates: Anchorage shall be provided at all termination points of the bonded laminates.
-Fiber Anchors shall be constructed using the same type fiber as that used in the fabric sheets being anchored.
+Fiber Anchors shall be constructed using the same type of fiber as that used in the fabric sheets being anchored.
 FRP anchorage may be used to transfer tensile forces from FRP laminates to the vertical elements of the seismic force-resisting system or diaphragm element.
 Anchors other than Embedded Fiber Anchors and Fiber Splice Anchors bonded through FRP adhesives, for example, conventional post-installed anchors bonded to FRP through other means, shall be acceptable only where specific applications are substantiated by testing in accordance with Section 4.1 of this criteria.
 The anchor failure modes shall be considered non-ductile, force-controlled actions.

 5.4.1 Development into Existing Concrete: Anchors shall be designed to develop the full tensile capacity of the anchored FRP sheets.
 The following additional conditions shall be observed unless testing is provided in accordance with Section 4.1 of this criteria to justify the design values of each unique condition: